 Take a walk up the stairs and see where they hold the canal’s offices but more importantly check out the murals they have in their rotunda of the building.
 The murals are a tribute to the work and hardship that went into the construction of the canal.
 The administration building lies on a large hill just a 5 minute walk from The Balboa Inn and can also be a great spot to just relax and enjoy some lunch al fresco.

 This hill lies right behind the Balboa Inn.
 It is an hour hike up or a short taxi ride ($4), you can see great views of the City and of the Canal and maybe even some wildlife (monkeys, ñeques, etc).
-This might be an early morning trip before heading into the city and should be done before 3PM around 4PM.
+This might be an early morning trip before heading into the city and enjoy sunrise or a late afternoon hike and take in sunset.
 To walk up Cerro Ancon, head to the Canal Administration Building, walk up the stairs and around the right-hand side of the building, from there you’ll see a road that heads up the hill.
 If you’re staying with us just check the front desk for our map.
 Make sure to wear sunscreen, bug repellent and bring a bottle of water!

 A beautiful corner of Panama, this is the ‘colonial quarter’ of Panama of which you’ve probably read much about in your Lonely Planet or Frommers.
 Even if you’re here for just a day we always recommend a stop in Casco Viejo.
 Ask to be taken to Plaza Francia, walk along the Bovedas, and have ice cream at Granclement.
 Also try to see the Panama Canal Museum in Plaza Bolivar but remember they’re closed on Mondays.
 There are also plenty of old churches and beautiful buildings to admire in this old part of Panama along with great restaurants and some bars i.e. Ego/Narciso, Platea, and Relic Bar.
 Always take a taxi to get to Casco Viejo and when you need to leave.
 If you can try to arrange a free tour with the Oficina de Casco Antiguo.